BACK

 Have Legal Reasons to Evict

 You must have a valid reason to evict a tenant.
+Lease violations are the most common reason for evictions.
 Here are six common, legal reasons to evict a tenant:

-• They violated the terms of the lease agreement.
+- They violated the terms of the rental agreement in another way.

 Talk to Your Tenant

-According to the BiggerPockets article, “How Much Will It Cost to Evict My Tenants?”, evictions can often cost between $4,000 and $7,000.
+According to the BiggerPockets article, “How Much Will It Cost to Evict My Tenants?”, an eviction suit can often cost between $4,000 and $7,000.
 Talking to your tenant could help you avoid these exorbitant expenses.

 When you first meet with the tenant, explain the potential consequences of being evicted, like negative marks on their credit reports and bad rental history citations.
 If the tenant agrees to vacate the premises without issue, develop an agreement for the tenant to sign so that you have everything in writing.